ArnavG47/azure-iot-demo/README.md

 # Azure IoT ESP32 Button Telemetry Demo

 This project adapts Microsoft's **Azure IoT middleware for FreeRTOS** sample to run on an ESP32 development board.
-In addition to the stock Wi-Fi, SNTP, and Azure IoT Hub connectivity flow, it adds a dedicated FreeRTOS task that monitors a hardware push-button, toggles an LED for user feedback, and streams button click counts to the cloud.
+In addition to the stock Wi-Fi and Azure IoT Hub connectivity flow, it adds a dedicated FreeRTOS task that monitors a hardware push-button, toggles an LED for user feedback, and streams button click counts to the cloud.

 ## What this sample demonstrates

-- Connecting an ESP32 to Wi-Fi, synchronizing time with SNTP, and creating a secure MQTT connection to Azure IoT Hub.
+- Connecting an ESP32 to Wi-Fi and creating a secure MQTT connection to Azure IoT Hub.
-- Reading a GPIO button from a FreeRTOS task (`button_detect_task`) that debounces the input, lights an LED on GPIO5, and increments the shared `g_button_count` counter whenever the button wired to GPIO21 is pressed.
+- Reading a GPIO pin input using a FreeRTOS task (`button_detect_task`) that debounces the input then turns on an LED on GPIO5, and increments the shared `g_button_count` counter whenever the button wired to GPIO21 is pressed.
 - Publishing telemetry that includes both the JSON payload (`{"deviceId": "<device>", "buttonCount": <n>}`) and a custom application property named `Clicks` whose value mirrors the running button count.
 This allows you to visualize presses directly in IoT Hub metrics, Event Hub consumers, or downstream services.

 The result is an end-to-end path from a physical interaction on the ESP32 to Azure IoT Hub telemetry.

+this project also taught me critical git version control use to freely experiment and learn how to implement my desired functionality.
+Beyond git, I also developed knowledge of how to dissect complicated code by reading API reference sheets, read function definitions, and work with AI to effectively implement and learn about the project.

 ## Repository layout